 Dr. Emily Goodman-Scott

 Dr. Emily Goodman-Scott is an Associate Professor, Graduate Program Director, and School Counseling Coordinator at Old Dominion University, in VA; she teaches both master’s and doctoral counseling courses.
 Before that, she spent several years working as an elementary school counselor, as well as a special education teacher and in multiple mental health settings counseling youth.
 Dr. Goodman-Scott is passionate about researching school counseling topics and has published extensively regarding MTSS, preparation, practices, and counseling children with exceptionalities.
-After nearly 10 years as a board member for the Virginia School Counselor Association, Dr. Goodman-Scott recently served as Chair of the VSCA Board (2019-2020), and co-coordinates the national ACES interest network for school counseling faculty, as well as serves as president of the Association for Child and Adolescent Counseling (2020-2021).
-She is proud to be a recipient of the 2020 Research Award from the American Counseling Association.
+After nearly 10 years as a board member for the Virginia School Counselor Association, Dr. Goodman-Scott recently served as Chair of the VSCA Board (2019-2020), co-coordinates the national ACES interest network for school counseling faculty, and serves as president of the Association for Child and Adolescent Counseling (2020-2021).
+She is the recipient of the 2020 Research Award from the American Counseling Association.

 Dr. Jennifer Betters-Bubon

 Dr. Jennifer Betters-Bubon is an Associate Professor and Program Coordinator (School and Clinical Mental Health counseling) at the University of Wisconsin-Whitewater in Whitewater Wisconsin.
+She is the Telfer Endowed Professor in the College of Education and Professional studies, studying trauma informed approaches in education.
 She teaches both clinical and school counseling courses to master’s students in a department known for ‘excellence in teaching’.
 Passionate about teaching students about the barriers that impact K-12 students’ success, she has received multiple grants to ensure students gain relevant experience in diverse schools throughout their training.
 Prior to her role in academia, Dr. Betters-Bubon spent 11 years working as a school counselor and 1 year as a special education teacher.

 Dr. Peg Donohue